 Bulk earthworks for the second phase, which will deliver another 12,000 square metres, is about to commence, Shillaw outlining plans to deliver a phase approximately every year which will see completion of ALP West well before 2030.

-Beyond the bricks and mortar, another key differentiator for ALP is its partnership-based, personal approach to doing business.
+Beyond the bricks and mortar, another key differentiator for Africa Logistics Properties is its partnership-based, personal approach to doing business.

 The company is here for the long haul, able to stand as a long-term capital partner and develop genuine business to business relationships with its tenants, who can focus on their core operations in the knowledge that their assets are in the best possible warehouses.